 3. Old Timer Sharpfinger Full Tang Fixed Blade by Schrade:

-The Old Timer Sharpfinger is no longer the American made version that old school hunters have come to grow and love.
-That doesn’t make it any less of an effective blade.
+This Schrade Old Timer is no longer the USA-made version that old school hunters have come to grow and love.
+But that doesn’t make it any less of an effective blade.

 The blade is 3.3 inches long and the knife total length is 7.1 inches.
 Again, if you are looking for something that’s a pocket carry knife while out in the field, the Havalon Piranta is probably a better choice due to convenience.

 It comes equipped with a brown leather sheath and is extremely sharp right out of the packaging.
-If you are looking for a good knife for skinning small game while on a budget, you could do far worse than the Old timer by Schrade.
+If you are looking for a good knife for skinning small game while on a budget, this Old timer by Schrade is for you.

 While there are a number of different directions you can go to accomplish the task, any of the top 3 we’ve discussed in detail above are sure to set you on the right path in your next outdoor adventure.